(This lesson was updated in March 2017.)

 Don’t laugh, but this is very important!
 Let’s be honest: this is not an easy test!
 It is a very stressful test!
 It is important to remain calm and relaxed throughout the test.

 - If possible, visit the testing centre ahead of time.
 Make sure you know where you’re going and how long it’s going to take you to get there.
 The last thing you want to do is get lost or stuck in a traffic jam on the way to the test!

 - Don’t try to cram the day before the test.
 Just relax and rest.

 The day of the test:

 - Eat a good breakfast!

 - Before you leave your house and on your way to the test, make sure you warm up your brain!
-Reading something in English for 30 minutes (something you have read before – no need to stress yourself out before the test!) and listen to English.
+Read something in English for 30 minutes, preferably something you have read before.
+(You don’t want to stress yourself out before the test!)
+Listen to English.
 Make sure your brain is thinking in English before you start the test!